redis/redis-doc/topics/modules-api-ref.md

     are now triggered when repl-diskless-load is set to swapdb.

-    Called when repl-diskless-load config is set to swapdb, And redis needs to backup the the current database for the possibility to be restored later.
+    Called when repl-diskless-load config is set to swapdb, And redis needs to backup the current database for the possibility to be restored later.
 A module with global data and maybe with aux_load and aux_save callbacks may need to use this notification to backup / restore / discard its globals.